 One of the oldest tricks in the woodworking book, so to speak, is a simple method for determining when any assembly or item is square.
-This basic trick really isn't a trick at all; it is based on Pythagorean's Theorem, which states "the sum of the squares of two sides of a right triangle is equal to the square of the third side, or hypotenuse."
+This basic trick really isn't a trick at all; it is based on Pythagorean's Theorem, which states:

 To obtain the third value, measure diagonally (unobstructed) from the open end of the length edge to the open end of the width edge.
 This will provide what is called the hypotenuse.
 Multiply the hypotenuse times itself and if that value matches the sum of the two squared sides (in other words, the value that you have stored in memory, your assembly is square.

 The 3-4-5 Rule

 This is sometimes referred to in woodworking as the 3-4-5 rule.
 While you can always use the 3-4-5 Rule to determine square on any scale when you're laying out a project, there is a more precise (and much faster) way to determine whether your nearly-completed assembly is square.